dinzur/ML-e-commerce-project/README.md

 The pipeline included data exploration, preprocessing, feature selection, modeling and evaluation.

-The chosen model Random Forest, which achieved AUC score of .
+The chosen model Random Forest, which achieved AUC score of 92.3%.

+In the project we made a huge mistake - we normalized the test set.
+That's the reason why we got the maximum grade on this project.
+From now on, this mistake won't be repeated :)

 The project was written in Jupyter Notebook in Python.